techiediaries/techiediaries/_posts/2020/angular-9/php-angular/2019-03-13-angular-9-php-mysql-database.md

 This is of course far from being a complete database design for a fully working insurance system.
 Because at least you need to add other tables like employees, clients, coverage, vehicles and drivers etc. And also the relationships between all these entities.

-## Prerequisites
+## Building a Full-Stack PHP/Angular 9 App: Prerequisites

 In this tutorial we assume you have the following prerequisites:

 - The MySQL database management system installed on your development machine,
 - PHP installed on your system (both these first requirements are required by the back-end project),
 - Node.js 8.9+ and NPM installed in your system.
-This is only required by your Angular project.
+This is only required by your Angular 9 project.

 You also need to have a working experience with PHP and the different functions that will be used to create the SQL connection, getting the GET and POST data and returning JSON data in your code.

-You need to be familiar with TypeScript, a superset of JavaScript that's used with Angular.
+You need to be familiar with TypeScript, a superset of JavaScript that's used with Angular 9.

-A basic knowledge of Angular is preferable but not required since you'll go from the first step until your create a project that communicates with a PHP server.
+A basic knowledge of Angular 9 is preferable but not required since you'll go from the first step until your create a project that communicates with a PHP server.

-> Also read [PHP Image/File Upload Tutorial and Example [FormData and Angular 7 Front-End]](https://www.techiediaries.com/php-file-upload-tutorial)
+> Also read [PHP Image/File Upload Tutorial and Example [FormData and Angular 9 Front-End]](https://www.techiediaries.com/php-file-upload-tutorial)

 ## Creating the PHP Application